Orang Asli: Demography

 More than half of the Orang Asli live in the states of Pahang and Perak, followed by the indigenous peoples of Kelantan, Selangor, Johor, and Negeri Sembilan.
 In the states of Perlis and Penang, the Orang Asli are not considered indigenous.
-Their presence there indicates the mobility of the Orang Asli, in search of employment opportunities they come to the industrial areas of the country.
+Their presence there indicates the mobility of the Orang Asli, as they come to the industrial areas of the country in search of employment opportunities.

 Distribution of Orang Asli tribes by state:

 According to the 2006 census, the number of Orang Asli was 141,230.
 Of these, 36.9% lived in remote villages, 62.4% on the outskirts of Malay villages and 0.7% in cities and suburbs.
 Thus, the majority of the indigenous population are in rural areas.
 Some of them make regular trips between their native villages and the cities where they work.
 Orang Asli do not show much desire to permanently settle in cities because of the high cost of living for them.
 In addition, they feel out of place in urban communities due to differences in education and socio-economic status, as well as language and racial barriers.

 The location of Orang Asli villages largely determines their accessibility and, consequently, the level of state aid they receive, as well as the participation of indigenous peoples in the economic life of the country and the level of their income.
 As a result, residents of villages located in different areas differ in living standards.